PHRaposo/OM-Screamer/README.md

 Includes:

 * ADDITIONS TO OM-BACKTRACK LIBRARY (SCREAMER PROPAGATION / CONSTRAINT PACKAGE)
-* INCLUDES A NEW LOCK BUTTON FOR SOME SCREAMER METHODS (FUNCTION-BUTTON) - SHORTCHUT "#" THE FILE 170.TIF (INCLUDED HERE IN THE RESOURCES/BUTTON FOLDER) SHOULD BE PLACED AT "OPENMUSIC ROOT"/RESOURCES/ICON/ FOLDER.

 * PC-SET-THEORY from PW-CONSTRAINTS and OMCS by Mikael Laurson (1995) - Ported to OpenMusic by Orjan Sandred (1999)